AR-937/semina-app/README.md

-# Seminar Participants
+# Semina

-The **Seminar Participants** app efficiently manages seminar registrations and participant information.
+The **Semina** app efficiently manages seminar registrations and participant information.
 Designed as a scalable and resilient cloud-native application, it consists of a **.NET MVC client**, a **.NET API**, and utilizes **MS SQL Server** as its database.
 Containerization is achieved using **Docker**, and deployment is handled with **Kubernetes**, ensuring adherence to cloud-native principles that enhance scalability, high availability, and security.

 ## Features